 The Lombardo’s project includes expansion of the restaurant and addition of a deli, cigar bar and outdoor dining areas.
 The plans incorporate a grouping of three row homes on West James Street that are in better condition than 227 W. James St. They would be restored and repurposed.

-The total project budget is $7.5 million, Frederick said.
+The total project budget is $7.5 million, Franklin said.